 The legislation, inspired by the recent E.U. legislation on marital regimes and successions, set out some rules that directly impact Notaires dealing with a cross-border estate.
 As far as succession law is concerned, the new legislation abandoned the law applicable to movable or immovable assets, known as the concept of scissionnisme.
 From the 8th of July, a succession opened in Monaco will be governed by the law of the deceased's domicile (generally Monaco) with the option of a professio juris limited to the law of the deceased's nationality.

 This solution will benefit U.K. citizens living in Monaco, who can choose U.K. law to govern the settlement of their estate and avoid Monaco's restrictive heirship (reserve).
 Indeed, the succession law has a twist that may affect or benefit a number of Monegasque residents.
 In article 63.2, the legislation states that the law applicable to the estate settlement cannot deprive an heir of the reserve that he would have been entitled to under the deceased national law.
 Nor can it impose such reserve on an heir to which the deceased's national law ignores such reserve.

-The second main rule relates to matrimonial regime and the choice offered to future spouses to choose their marital law.
-Again the law is inspired by the well know Hague convention 14th march 1978 but also the recent EU legislation on matrimonial regimes that was enacted last year 24th June 2016 and will come into force on 29th January 2019.
+The second main rule relates to the matrimonial regime and the choice offered to future spouses to choose their marital law.
+Again, the law is inspired by the well-known Hague convention (14th of March 1978) and the recent E.U. legislation on matrimonial regimes that was enacted last year on the 24th of June 2016 and will come into force on the 29th of January 2019.

-The spouses have the freedom to choose the law applicable to their matrimonial regime but the choice of law is limited to the following options:
+The spouses have the freedom to choose the law applicable to their matrimonial regime.
+The choice of law is limited to the following options:

 In the absence of a choice of law, the matrimonial regime is governed by:

-Brexit and the new rules of domicile in England, will, no doubt, create a new interest in a relocation to Monaco.
+Brexit and the new rules of domicile in England will, no doubt, create a new interest in relocation to Monaco.